djrhernandez/mercy-medical/README.md

-### Mercy Medical
+## Mercy Medical
-A migration of a clinical management database from PHP to React
+A migration of a clinical management database from PHP to React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).